appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Server-side-filtering-table.md

 ## Prerequisites

 * A [Table](/reference/widgets/table) widget connected to a query.
 * A widget for applying filters, such as a [Select](/reference/widgets/select/), [Checkbox](/reference/widgets/checkbox), or [Sliders](/reference/widgets/category-slider).
-For this guide, let's use the Select widget as an example.
+For this guide, lets use the Select widget as an example.

 ## Configure query